sindresorhus/execa/readme.md

 Type: `boolean | string`<br>
 Default: `false`

-If `true`, runs `command` inside of a shell.
+If `true`, runs `file` inside of a shell.
 Uses `/bin/sh` on UNIX and `cmd.exe` on Windows.
 A different shell can be specified as a string.
 The shell should understand the `-c` switch on UNIX or `/d /s /c` on Windows.

 We recommend against using this option since it is:
 - not cross-platform, encouraging shell-specific syntax.